apache/drill/contrib/storage-http/README.md

    you may encounter errors or empty responses if you are counting on the endpoint for redirection.

-2. At this time, the plugin does not support any authentication other than basic authentication.
+~~2.
+At this time, the plugin does not support any authentication other than basic authentication.~~

-3. This plugin does not implement join filter pushdowns (only constant plushdowns are supported).
+3. This plugin does not implement join filter pushdowns (only constant pushdowns are supported).
 Join pushdown has the potential to improve performance if you use the HTTP service joined to another table.